Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions

 13 surprising benefits of Vakrasana

 8. Reduces belly fat: It gives adequate twisting and compressing in the abdominal area.
 The regular practice of the pose helps to reduce belly fat.
-The pose is helpful in weight loss and obesity management.
+The carriage is helpful in weight loss and obesity management.
 The asana is also beneficial for the intestine.

 Anatomy of Vakrasana